 One important note about personal liability and an LLC is that if you personally guarantee a loan, you will be responsible for fulfilling the obligation.

 Unlike corporations which have managers and boards of directors, LLCs operate with each member having management roles in the business.
 LLCs can have one or multiple managers, it is entirely up to the description of the owner(s).
 There are even some LLCs that have specific members managing the company and other silent partners sharing in the profits.

 There are a few different types of LLCs that you need to know.
 The first is known as a Partnership Limited Liability Company which refers to an LLC that is created with more than one person.
 Partnership LLCs can use the Form 8832 to alter to traditional corporate taxation if the owner wishes.

 A typical LLC is one formed by a single person.
 LLCs are a completely separate legal entity from the owner.

 Another type of LLC is known as a Professional Limited Liability Company.
 The Professional LLC is given to a company that works within a specific service industry such as medical, legal, or accountancy.
 In addition to acquiring a Professional LLC, these entities will need to receive their own professional licenses and will be responsible for malpractice claims.

 If you need help understanding what an LLC means, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.